stlrczk/stlrczk/README.md

 ## Hi there 👋
 I'm Sławek.
-Frontend Engineer @ Uncapped!
+Frontend Engineer @ Mindgram!

 - 🔭 I’m currently working on React and React Native apps
 - 🌱 I’m currently learning which one is better - React-Query vs Redux Toolkit :wink: :thinking: